PharmGKB/PharmCAT/docs/using/Running-PharmCAT-Pipeline.md

                         Only applicable if you have multiple samples and only want to work on specific ones.

 Preprocessor arguments:
-  -0, --missing-to-ref
+  --absent-to-ref
-                        Assume genotypes at missing PGx sites are 0/0.
+                        Assume genotypes at absent PGx sites are 0/0.
+DANGEROUS!
+  -unspecified-to-ref
+                        Assume unspecified genotypes ./. as 0/0 when every sample is './.'.
 DANGEROUS!
   -G, --no-gvcf-check
                         Bypass the gVCF check for the input VCF.
   -R, --retain-specific-regions